-Sniper bots are automated bots that monitor time-based activity and submit information at the very last moment, removing the opportunity for other people to respond to that action.
+Sniper bots (or “snipe bots”) are automated bots that monitor time-based activity and submit information at the very last moment, removing the opportunity for other people to respond to that action.
 The most common example of sniper bots’ use is last-second bidding on auction items on sites such as eBay.

 Sniper bots exist on all auction sites, and they are especially problematic on online retail stores like ebay.com, where sniper bots can bid up an item’s price to a reasonable level while hiding the actual market value behind the item.
 Sniper bot activity is most common on the last day of an auction or sale; however, there have been instances where this kind of automated bidding has caused problems even after an item has sold by forcing customers to use the “Buy It Now” option if they want to make sure that they actually get a chance at purchasing a product for their desired price.

-Although sniper bots can be frustrating, they are not malicious; their goal is to get the best possible price on an item.
+Although sniper bots can be frustrating, they are not directly harmful to your website or other users – their only goal is to get the best possible price on an item.
 There are other scam bots that resort to more aggressive tactics like clicking on fake buy buttons or attempting to extort money out of unwary online shoppers.

 Sniper bots fall between the two extremes of automated activity in order to remove human interaction from some aspect of trading.
 The most common use for sniper bot technology is bidders compensating for last-second bidding by humans.
 For example, a bidder might accidentally close a window before submitting a bid just as their competition is about to respond with a similar bid at the very last second.
 Sniper bot software comes into play here and places a higher bid than its competitor to ensure that its bid is placed before the final deadline.
 If you have experienced this kind of activity on a website, consider registering a complaint with the company hosting the website.